 After reviewing my article archives, and more specifically my Navy SEAL related articles, I realized I have written abouthow to get to BUDS and what workouts will help you make it through BUDS, but I never wrote about Hell Week.
 I received an email this week asking about my Hell Week.
 It reads, "Stew, do you think SEAL training Hell Week is still as hard as when you were going through BUD/S." Of course, any old frogman will tell you his Hell Week was the toughest ever, but I have to say, I have seen several Hell Weeks since I graduated from BUD/S in 1992 and they still suck.
 After talking to some recent BUD/S graduates, we shared Hell Week stories that were as similar today as they were 20 years ago.
 This article is going to try to explain to you who have not been through Hell Week what it is like and why it is one of the most successful tools in Navy SEAL training in determining a student's desire to serve.

 First, My last two years of preparation:

-for SEAL training.
+preparing for SEAL training.
 My 1991 USNA classmates who wanted

 to go to BUDS totaled about 50, yet there were only 20 slots.
 We

 After hearing stories from the USNA class of 1989 and 1990 BUD/S

-students as they progressed through BUD/S, we got
+students as they progressed through BUD/S, we got excited to challenge

 Academy grads quit during Hell Week.
 This sent shock waves

 through the community as the Academy grads get pre-screened to go to

-quite thoroughly for two years prior to graduation and not many
+BUD/S quite thoroughly for two years prior to graduation and not many

 going to BUD/S as it rattled the Class of 1991 midshipmen who were

 seeking to go to BUD/S too.
 We knew the guys in 1990 who quit were

 tough as nails.
 "What was it that got them?"
 "Is this possibly

 our future too?"
-We all asked, "How do we
+We all asked, "How do we better prepare

 ourselves for Hell Week?"

 As you might imagine, we all had the same doubts in our head of if we were

 tough enough, but we were so well prepared we were able to turn that doubt into - "NO way am I quitting - I just pray I do not get hurt."
 We also turned each day into a competition with each other.
 All the BUD/S classmates had their strengths and worked on the weaknesses prior to BUD/S so the weaknesses were now moderate strengths.
 Little victories like winning the obstacle course, doing the most pull-ups on the PST, or fastest swim were daily challenges that really turned BUD/S into a competition and fun - not a torture session where we were just trying to survive each day.
-This is where I came up with the saying - Live to Compete - Not Just Survive.
+This is where I came up with the saying - Train to Compete - Not Just Survive.
 It really helped make BUD/S a series of races vs. pain and torture.

 When BUD/S Class 180 started First Phase we had 120 students, by the time Hell Week started, we were down to less than 90 students in our class.
 People left everyday for a variety of reasons.
 Too cold, too much stress, too many pushups, too much running, too many water skills - pretty much BUD/S will give you TOO MUCH and TOO MANY of everything.